bricetoffolon/bricetoffolon/README.md

 <b>Hi, I'm Brice Toffolon, a student at Epitech Paris in my final year !<b>

 <h2>💫 About Me:</h2>
-- 🌱 I’m currently learning to use AWS service to do Machine Learning and Topic Analysis
+- 🌱 I’m currently learning to use AWS service to do Machine Learning and Topic Analysis<br>
-- 👯 I’m looking to collaborate on <a href="https://www.lonma-ritoff.com">Lonma One</a>
+- 👯 I’m looking to collaborate on <a href="https://www.lonma-ritoff.com">Lonma One</a><br>
-- 💬 Ask me about Typescript, Python, C++
+- 💬 Ask me about Typescript, Python, C++<br>
-- 📫 How to reach me: contact@brice-toffolon.fr.
+- 📫 How to reach me: contact@brice-toffolon.fr.<br>
 - ⚡ Fun fact: Since my childhood, i'm a 🚗 enthusiasts !
 I like old mercedes that are indestructible !
-Like the 190e
+Like the 190e<br>
 <br>

 <h2>💻 My Skills</h2>